-Student Ambassadors are our campus liaisons that help us connect with their university, publicize events, and plan new partnerships.
-Students also have opportunities in becoming more involved with Carnegie Council activities as invited guests as well as participants in public programs.
+Student Ambassadors are our campus liaisons who help us connect with their university, publicize events, and plan new partnerships.
+Students also have opportunities in becoming more involved with Carnegie Council activities as invited guests as well as participants in public programs, such as Carnegie New Leaders, Public Affairs, and U.S. Global Engagement.

 Ambassadors have a strong passion for ethical leadership, a commitment to social and global justice, and a desire to learn and become involved with Carnegie Council.
 Carnegie Council Student Ambassadors come from a variety of academic majors, including: political science; business; law; art history; and media studies, for example.
 Ambassadors have the opportunity to obtain professional development, explore their leadership and communication talents, and gain access to a unique career network in international affairs.